Why Cage the Elephant Chose Girl Tones to Open Red Rocks Concert | Westword

 “Hopefully, we’re better now,” Laila adds.

 Being in a band with your sibling can be tough sometimes.
-Cage can relate, as vocalist Mike Shultz is Brad’s brother, whom he started the group with.
+Cage can relate, as vocalist Matt Shultz is Brad’s brother, whom he started the group with.
 The two “definitely had our sisterly fights,” Kenzie admits.
 “But it’s just part of it."

 “Working through it makes you stronger, really,” Laila notes